valencik/mastersAPSC/documents/thesis/thesis.md

 They are however addressed in the code repository for this work available at: [github.com/valencik/mastersAPSC](https://github.com/valencik/mastersAPSC).

 ### MongoDB Aggregation Framework
-The MongoDB Aggregation Framework is powerful and enables data manipulation similar to that obtain in SQL via the `GROUP BY` operation @wiki-mongodb.
+The MongoDB aggregation framework is powerful and enables data manipulation similar to that obtain in SQL[^sql] via the `GROUP BY` operation @wiki-mongodb.
 There are a handful of simple aggregation operations that can be piped together to build complex queries.
 All aggregation operations take in a list of data documents, manipulate them in some way, and then output the results to the next operation.

+[^sql]: SQL or Structured Query Language is a common programming language for interacting with data.

 The `match` operation acts as a filter, returning only the documents that meet the specified criteria.
 The `project` operation manipulates each individual document renaming, omitting, or changing each field according to the input parameters.